 The trail is relaxing, with few steep parts.

-Climbers can rest at Camp 1, which has a hut.
+Climbers can rest at Camp 1, which has a hut,

 What to wear?
 What to pack?

-For the trek, wear trekking shoes, lightweight pants, and dri fit shirt.
+For the trek, wear trekking shoes, lightweight pants, and a dri-fit shirt.
 Bring your sleeping bag and earth pad.
+If you are joining a group, coordinate on food and other equipment like a tent, cookset, and stove.
+Ensure everything is waterproofed, and don't forget to bring enough trail food.

 How to arrange a climb?

 Jeepneys must be arranged from Baguio to Badabak Ranger Station.
 It is best to leave Manila at night and arrive in Baguio City before dawn, then travel from Baguio to the jump-off.
-It is a four to five hour ride, including breakfast stop at Jangjang (where we usually have breakfast), photo stop at Ambuklao Dam and very important, briefing at the DENR station.
+The ride takes four to five hours, including a breakfast stop at Jangjang, a photo stop at Ambuklao Dam, and a crucial briefing at the DENR station.
+All climbers are required to attend this briefing, where you'll learn a lot about Mt.
+Pulag and mountain climbing ethics.

 How much to climb Mt.
 Pulag?

-Entrance fee is Php 100.00 per head, Camping Fee is Php 50.00 per head.
-Green fee is Php 50.00 per head.
-Guide fee is Php 100.00 per head.
+Jeepney rental to and from the ranger station ranges from P9,500 to 10,000.
+The entrance fee is Php 100.00 per head, Camping Fee is Php 50.00 per head, Green fee is Php 50.00 per head, and Guide fee is Php 100.00 per head.

 When to climb Mt.
 Pulag?